 Here are three easy examples for using QR codes, each with a different purpose:

-If you have a product for sale, you can use a QR code to point to your featured product, and include a discount specifically for QR code users.
+When you have a product for sale, you can use a QR code to point to your featured product, and include a discount specifically for those users.

 If you’re hosting an event, put a QR code on the event program and have it point to the event’s Facebook page for attendees to post live comments and pics.